How To Play

 Target marker

-Whenever the dock says Choose target or Choose defender, the visible battlefield target markers show what can legally be selected.
+Whenever the dock says Choose target, Choose ability target, Choose start-of-turn target, or Choose defender, the visible battlefield target markers show what can legally be selected.

 Preview and inspection